 Districts will decide whether to open school buildings, open them on a limited basis as part of a staggered schedule, or use an all-remote schedule.
 Those decisions should be informed by whether students and/or staff have been directly exposed to or diagnosed with COVID-19.

-Districts can decide whether to open school buildings, following health and safety guidance from the state.
-However, the Illinois State Board of Education has "strongly encouraged" a return to full, in-person instruction in the fall, as long as the regions are in Phase 4 of reopening.
+Districts decide whether to open school buildings, following health and safety guidance from the state.
+The Illinois State Board of Education, which has encouraged a return to in-person instruction, has asked districts to consider extending the school year to mitigate learning loss.

 Districts set their own academic calendars and can make individual decisions about when or if students return to in-person classes.
 State health officials have created a color-coded map that indicates the level of community spread in each county, which Health Commissioner Kristina Box has said schools should use as guidance when making decisions about in-person instruction.